Earl of Onslow: History

-His son, the second Earl, represented Rye and Guildford in the House of Commons.
-He was succeeded by his eldest son, the third Earl.
+His son, the second Earl, represented Rye and Guildford in the House of Commons and was succeeded by his eldest son, the third Earl.
 He died without surviving male issue and was succeeded by his great-nephew, the fourth Earl.
 He was the son of George Augustus Cranley Onslow, son of Thomas Cranley Onslow, second son of the second Earl.
-Lord Onslow was a prominent Conservative politician and served as Under-Secretary of State for the Colonies, as Under-Secretary of State for India and as President of the Board of Agriculture and was also Governor of New Zealand.
-His eldest son, the fifth Earl, was also a Conservative politician.
-He notably held office as Under-Secretary of State for War and as Paymaster-General during the 1920s.
+Lord Onslow was a prominent Conservative politician, serving as Under-Secretary of State for the Colonies, as Under-Secretary of State for India, and as President of the Board of Agriculture and Governor of New Zealand.
+His eldest son, the fifth Earl, was also a Conservative politician; he notably served as Under-Secretary of State for War and as Paymaster General during the 1920s.

-He was succeeded by his son, the sixth Earl.
-He served in the Conservative administrations of Winston Churchill, Anthony Eden and Harold Macmillan as Captain of the Yeomen of the Guard (Deputy Chief Whip in the House of Lords) for nine years.
+He was succeeded by his son, the sixth Earl, who served in the Conservative administrations of Winston Churchill, Anthony Eden and Harold Macmillan as Captain of the Yeomen of the Guard (Deputy Chief Whip in the House of Lords) for nine years.
 From 1971 to 2011, the titles were held by his son, the seventh Earl, who succeeded in 1971.
-The seventh Earl was one of the ninety elected hereditary peers who remained in the House of Lords after the passing of the House of Lords Act 1999, and sat like his ancestors on the Conservative benches.
-He is the only hereditary peer to have appeared as a panellist on Have I Got News For You.
+The seventh Earl was one of the ninety elected hereditary peers who remained in the House of Lords after the passing of the House of Lords Act 1999 and sat, like his ancestors, on the Conservative benches.
+He is also the only hereditary peer to have appeared as a panellist on Have I Got News For You.
 Upon his death on 14 May 2011, he was succeeded by his son, now the eighth Earl, who inherited Clandon Park, the 1000-acre agricultural Parkland Estate in Surrey in January 2017.

 Another member of the Onslow family was the Conservative politician Cranley Onslow.
 He was a descendant of George Onslow, eldest son of Lieutenant-General Richard Onslow, nephew of the first Baron and uncle of the first Earl.
 Also, Admiral Sir Richard Onslow, 1st Baronet, was the second son of Lieutenant-General Richard Onslow.
 See Onslow baronets of Althain for more information on this branch of the family.

 The family seat of the Earls of Onslow is Clandon Park in Surrey.
 Although Clandon House and gardens were gifted and endowed by the Onslow family to the National Trust in 1955, the surrounding agricultural estate called Clandon Park, covering over 1,000 acres and including areas of Grade II-listed parkland, remains in the ownership of The Earl and Countess of Onslow.

 The eighth Earl married Leigh Jones-Fenleigh, at Oakham on 10 September 1999 and they have one daughter.